chapuyj/Kata-MarsRover-Kotlin-Mob-IV/NEXT.md

 # Possible next steps

-- Use class for Position
+- Private setter for detectedObstacle
-- Check if all tests are good (position) or lucky :p
-- Obstacles
 - Use enum for direction
 - Transform commands into enum
+- Command/State Design Pattern ?
 - Property-based testing for spherical world